FREE SHIPPING on orders of $85 or more

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Yates, Yate, Yeats and others.

 This web page shows only a small excerpt of our Yetter research.
-Another 234 words (17 lines of text) covering the years 1250 and 1575 are included under the topic Early Yetter History in all our PDF Extended History products and printed products wherever possible.
+Another 235 words (17 lines of text) covering the years 1250, 1575, 1865, 1939 and are included under the topic Early Yetter History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Yetter Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Yetter family moved to Ireland, but this topic is not covered in this excerpt.
-Another 175 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 197 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.